This material (including images) is copyrighted!.

 using almost 900,000 liters of heavy water, was built to detect all three types

 of neutrinos.
-It firmly established that some of the electron neutrino produced
+It firmly established that some of the electron neutrinos produced

 A neutrino can change into another type of neutrino only if the neutrino has